redhao/redhao/README.md

 - 👀 I’m interested in UEFI BIOS
 - 🌱 I’m currently learning Linux
 - 💞️ I’m looking to collaborate on Chip Firmware
-- 📫 How to reach me by red
+- 📫 How to reach me by redhao@126.com

 <!---
 redhao/redhao is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.